 All CLE and CJE courses are listed on the Law School’s event calendar.

 CLE program fees can be paid using Indiana Tech’s online payment processor.

 Please-mail LawRsvp@indianatech.edu – or call (260) 422-5561 ext.
 3415 to register for all CLE programs - You may pay online at the link above, or you may bring a check or cash (exact amount) the day of the program.

 Advance registration required – some classes have a maximum enrollment number.

 When: 4:00– 5:00 p.m., Thursday, October 30, 2014 Location: Indiana Tech Zoellner Engineering Rm.
 102 Speaker: Associate Dean for Academic Affairs Phebe Poydras

 Join Phebe Poydras, Indiana Tech Law School Associate Dean for Library Affairs for an opportunity to delve into the various online options for legal research.
 There are websites and internet research tools available and many offer effective and free searching if you know how and where to access them.
 This hands-on program will teach you the fine points of internet-based research.

-Poydreas received her Bachelor of Arts in Polital Science from the University of New Orleans, her J.D. from Southern University Law Center, and her Master of Library and Information Science from Louisiana State University.
+Poydras received her Bachelor of Arts in Political Science from the University of New Orleans, her J.D. from Southern University Law Center, and her Master of Library and Information Science from Louisiana State University.
 Poydreas oversees the law library faculty and staff as well as a 60,000-volume library collection.